colour-science/colour-science.org/output/installation-guide/index.rst

     $ poetry install --extras "graphviz optional plotting"

-Those commands will create a Virtual Environment in which all the required dependencies will be installed.
+Those commands will create a Virtual Environment in which all the required python packages will be installed.
 Tools can then be run as follows:

 .. code:: shell